Damn Good Guides

 Even if you’ve got a great setup already in your home waters, booking a guide also provides a great opportunity to experience new techniques, new locations, or even a chance at a new target species to knock off the bucket list.

-The most popular season for fishing in Newport River is spring, and most anglers book their trips 22 days in advance.
+The most popular season for fishing in the Newport River is spring, and most anglers book their trips 22 days in advance.

 What is fishing in Newport River about?